elegant-scipy/elegant-scipy/sphinx/content/ch7.md

 We leave it as an exercise to incorporate SciPy's implementation of basin-hopping into our alignment function.
 You'll need it for later parts of the chapter, so feel free to peek at the solution at the end of the book if you're stuck.

-[^basinhop]: David J. Wales and Jonathan P.K.
-Doyle (1997).
-Global Optimization
-             by Basin-Hopping and the Lowest Energy Structures of Lennard-Jones Clusters Containing up to 110 Atoms.
-             **Journal of Physical Chemistry 101(28):5111–5116**
-             DOI: 10.1021/jp970984n

 <!-- exercise begin -->